. . .

 Yes – I’ve used panko crumbs (awesome), and also, some italian spiced crumbs that I bought accidentally one day.
 They both worked smashingly with the seasoned flour!
 And, as I was saying to my lovely neighbour, I bet it would even work with crushed cornflakes.
 Crunchy!!

-And we don’t do the Superbowl either so it’ll get used for a regular dinner!!!
+Love this.
+You have such a way with words. 🙂 And we don’t do the Superbowl either so it’ll get used for a regular dinner!!!

 Thank you for using my seasoned flour for the purpose it was intended.